GalanRaduM24/ExerciceQueue/README.md

 - main.cpp: The main program file that contains the implementation of the order management system.
 - Queue.h: Header file defining the queue data structure used in the program.
 - test.txt: Input file containing the closing time of the restaurant and the list of orders.

+## Compilation and Execution
+Compile the program:

+`g++ -o restaurant main.cpp`

+Run the program:

+`./restaurant`

+## Notes
+Ensure that Queue.h is present in the same directory as main.cpp.
+The input file test.txt should be formatted as in the provided example